hesenhuseynov/BakuKitabEviBookShelfter/README.md

 ## Backend Hosting Expired

-The hosting period for the backend has expired, and the server is currently unavailable.
-We are working on renewing the hosting or migrating to a new provider.
+The hosting period for the backend of this project has expired, and the server is temporarily unavailable.
+I am actively working on renewing the hosting or transitioning to a new provider.
+I appreciate your patience while I resolve this issue.

 ## Key Features